mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 child process started successfully, parent exiting
 ```

 So these below commands are just copying the file that we just made into a new file called *node2.conf and node3.conf* because the other *two nodes* are going to have very similar configurations.
 We can basically copy the first one, change three lines, and launch a brand new node.
-Never underestimate the power of copy and paste.
-I'm just going to do the same thing for our third node here, and then edit our second one.
+Never underestimate the power of *copy and paste*.
+I'm just going to do the same thing for our *third node* here, and then edit *both new nodes*.

 ```javascript
 vagrant@vagrant:~$ cp node1.conf node2.conf
 vagrant@vagrant:~$ cp node1.conf node2.conf
 ```

-So the three things that we need to change in this file are the DB path, the port number, and the log path.

-Once we do that, we're actually good to start a new node.

-So here I've just created the path for node 2 and I'm starting it up with mongod.

-And we now have two nodes in our set.

-I'm just going to do the same thing for our third config file, and notice that all three nodes in the replica set reference the same key file.
+So the three things that we need to change in this file are the *DB path, the port number, and the log path*.
+Once we do that, we're actually good to start a *new node*.
+So here I've just created the path for *node 2* and I'm starting it up with *mongod*.
+And we now have *two nodes* in our set.
+I'm just going to do the same thing for our *third config file*, and notice that all *three nodes in the replica set* reference the same key file.

 Typically these mongod instances would be running on different machines, but because they're running on the same machine, they're all just going to share the same key file and use the same one to authenticate with one another.